echo724/notion2md/README.md

 2. make changes and push to your **develop** branch repo
 3. send pull request from your **develop** branch to this develop branch

-"This will be only way to give pull request to this repo.
+> This will be only way to give pull request to this repo.
 Thank you

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)